pranav270-create/pranav270-create.github.io/_pages/about.md

 Today, I am focused on building the next-generation of energy infrastructure to support a scalable human civilization.
 In my lifetime, I am interested in creating robust synthetic intelligence.

+## Experience

+### Your Job Title
+**Company Name** - Location
+Month, Year - Present
+Job description goes here.
+This can include your responsibilities and achievements during your time in this role.

+### Your Previous Job Title
+**Previous Company Name** - Location
+Month, Year - Month, Year
+Job description goes here.
+This can include your responsibilities and achievements during your time in this role.

+## Education

+### Degree, Major
+**University Name** - Location
+Month, Year - Month, Year
+Description or details about your course of study.

+## Skills

+- Skill 1
+- Skill 2
+- Skill 3

+## Projects

+### Project Name
+Description of the project.
+This can include what you did, the technologies used, and the outcome.

+### Another Project Name
+Description of the project.
+This can include what you did, the technologies used, and the outcome.

+## Certifications

+- Certification Name, Issuing Authority, Date
+- Another Certification Name, Issuing Authority, Date

 <hr>